aimekzr/plsql_window_functions_28755_AIME/README.md

 **Business Idea** <br>
  - Business Idea is mine. <br>
 ## Integrity Statement <br>
-" All sources were properly cited.
+ "All sources were properly cited.
 Implementations and analysis represent original work.
 No AI- generated content was copied without attribution or adaptation."